Why the World Needs the Goddess

 She is one part of the whole, and in her absence, many have tried to fill the void through addiction, or even violence directed at the very mirrors that reflect her image.
 “Why weren’t you there for me?
 Why aren’t you here for me now?” the world cries out.
 This is the cry to the Goddess—the Great Mother.

-I began working deeply with the Goddess over the past year, although this path has felt like a lifelong initiation.
+I began working deeply with Goddess energy over the past year, although this path has felt like a lifelong initiation.
 The journey became more noticeable in 2020, and her presence has only grown stronger since then.
 As I continue to study, acknowledge, and honor the Goddess, she has begun to emerge through my artwork.
-Not coincidentally, the first Goddess to lead me into this project of translating divine feminine energy into art was Lilith—the First Woman.
+Not coincidentally, the first Goddess to lead me into this project of translating feminine energy into intuitive painting was Lilith—the First Woman.

-“Lilith” a digital art piece by Kara olson
+“Lilith” — a digital Goddess art piece by Kara Olson

 Lilith has become a powerful symbol of female empowerment.
 Demonized in some religious traditions, she is said to have refused to lie beneath Adam and, for that act of defiance, was cast out and portrayed as dangerous and demonic.
 In truth, she is an aspect of the Great Mother who chose sovereignty—fierce, wise, and loving.
 Lilith holds the energy of freedom, creation, and assertiveness.
 Turn to her when you need a reminder of your own power.

-After I created this piece, part of a Goddess series that will become an oracle deck next year (sign up for my newsletter to stay updated on its release!), I felt a strong nudge to put her image on a t-shirt.
+After I created this piece—part of a Goddess art series that will become an oracle deck next year (sign up for my newsletter to stay updated on its release!)—I felt a strong nudge to put her image on a t-shirt.
 So I did.
-For each piece I create, I listen for how the Goddess wants to be honored and portrayed.
+For each intuitive artwork I create, I listen for how the Goddess wants to be honored and portrayed.
 My creative process is intuitive.
-I don’t plan; I follow the flow of the Goddess or energy I’m working with.
+I don’t plan; I follow the flow of the feminine energy I’m working with.
 Sometimes the energy will reveal an image beforehand (for Lilith, it was a black lily), and I’ll begin there, but I never truly know how the final piece will turn out.
-This practice brings me into a state of flow and trust in the mystery—two qualities of the divine feminine.
+This practice brings me into a state of flow and trust in the mystery—two timeless qualities of the divine feminine.

-Each piece is created with intention.
-Enjoy exploring the many forms of the Goddess, and may she continue to grow and bless your life.
+Each intuitive art piece is created with intention.
+Enjoy exploring the many forms of the Goddess, and may she continue to bless your life.

 Previous